pbv/codex/doc/USER-GUIDE.md

 Note that, unlike other Markdown readers, raw HTML markup is **not** allowed (it will be rendered as plain text).

-Codex uses Pandoc's YAML extension to specify metadata for pages, (e.g. set the type of execise, the  programming languages allowed, the period for valid submissions, etc).
+Codex uses Pandoc's YAML extension to specify metadata for pages e.g., define the exercise tester, programming languages allowed, period for valid submissions, etc.
 Metadata blocks are delimited between "`---`" and "`...`":